Introduction to Theme Theory

 Citation brackets are a particular case of expansion brackets, which are used where it is necessary to provide further information, within the content brackets or the linkage brackets or in other contexts.
 They may express a qualification to what is stated in the brackets, to reduce ambiguity and for many other purposes.
 Again, expansion brackets take the form (+...)

 Expansion brackets are useful for the process I call 'amplification.'
-A philosopher who is pursuing a main argument will sometimes make claims or comments or provide evidence which amount to a brief mention, without any attempt to substantiate the claim or comment or to explain such matters as the degree of reliability of the evidence.
+A writer who is pursuing a main argument will sometimes make claims or comments or provide evidence which amount to a brief mention, without any attempt to substantiate the claim or comment or to explain such matters as the degree of reliability of the evidence.
 Very often, it would be impractical to do so.
 It is not always possible to present every aspect of an argument thoroughly.
 Sometimes, however, the failure of amplification is substantial.
 A critic could write (+ ?) after each of these instances, amounting to the question, 'What about amplification?' or (-) for 'unamplified.'

 The use of linkage schemata expresses many linkages with particular force: